 Organization and local authorities.
 Among other things, rules on working from home, social distancing, the use of masks and disinfectants and other precautionary measures were strictly followed.
 The group's activities were affected differently by this pandemic, depending on the region and country where they were conducted.
 Some entities were able to continue their activities without much disruption, other entities faced reduced occupation.
 In order to limit the negative impact of COVID-19 management has taken increasing measures to control costs and secure liquidity through increased attention to timely billing of services and monitoring of working capital.
 The entities affected by the lock downs declared by the government have made use of the support measures to which they are entitled.
 During 2021, the impact of COVID-19 was again limited by the resilience of our business operations and the agility and dedication of our teams.
 Continuous monitoring of our liquidity position and strong monitoring of outstanding customer balances have significantly improved the liquidity position of the group.
 Sarens has managed to maintain this improved liquidity position throughout the corona pandemic.
-Management is aware that the corona virus will continue to affect our living and working environment and closely monitors the situation in the various countries in which we operate.
+Management is aware that the corona virus will continue to affect our living and working environment and closely monitors the situation in the various operating lease agreements to finance its fleet of cranes.
+These lease agreements are largely long term in maturity and are recognized in accordance with Belgian GAAP.
+Because of the longevity of its cranes, the company is able to conclude sale and lease back agreements on cranes which are free of lease obligations.
+This provides a great deal of flexibility for financing and liquidity.